mattermost/docs/source/install/cloud-changelog.md

 ### Highlights

 #### Permalink Previews
  - Added support for permalink previews for posts in Mattermost.
+Previews are generated to minimize context switching when sharing message links in Channels.

 #### Tutorial Updates
  - Added a tip to the **Getting Started** page for downloading Desktop Apps.